Love Is in The Air02/01/2024 ● By Tanni Haas, Ph.D.

 Get to Know the Partner

-Invite the boyfriend or girlfriend over to the house.
-It shows them that you’re comfortable with the idea of them being in a relationship, and that you care.
-If your teen thinks you genuinely want to get to know their romantic partners, says Amanda Morin, senior expert at Understood, an education think tank, “they’re more likely to open up to you – and possibly, less likely to engage in questionable behavior.”
+Invite the boyfriend or girlfriend over.
+It shows them you’re comfortable with the idea of them being in a relationship, and that you care.
+If your teen thinks you genuinely want to get to know their partners, says Amanda Morin, senior expert at Understood, an education think tank, “they’re more likely to open up to you – and possibly, less likely to engage in questionable behavior.”

 When to Intervene